MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-defined-devices.md

 ### Logical processor idling as a thermal mitigation

 The platform can indicate to the operating system that processor cores in the thermal zone should be idled (instead of throttled).
 This is done by including the Processor Aggregator device (ACPI000C) in one or more thermal zones.
-Windows will park a number of cores when the thermal zone's \_PSV is crossed.
+Windows will park many cores when the thermal zone's \_PSV is crossed.
 The number is either *(1 - &lt;zone passive limit&gt;) \* &lt;the number of cores in the thermal zone&gt;*, or the number of cores reported in _PUR, whichever is greater.
 For more information, see section 8.5.1, "Logical Processor Idling", in the [ACPI 5.0 specification](https://uefi.org/specifications).

 OEMs can include a Device-Specific Method (_DSM) to support the Microsoft thermal extensions for Windows.
 For more information, see [Device-Specific Method for Microsoft Thermal Extensions](device-specific-method-for-microsoft-thermal-extensions.md).